hradec/fix_smart_last_bad_sector/README.md

 All modern HDD comes with extra blocks to be used by the disk when bad-blocks shows up, automatically.

-Essentially, the HDD "cpu" remaps the disk physical block (which is bad) of a logical block to a diferent physical block from this extra pool, essentially making the logical block work again!
+Essentially, the HDD "cpu" remaps the disk physical block (which is bad) of a logical block to a diferent physical block from this extra pool, essentially making the logical block work again! <br>
 Unfotunatelly, "automatically" doesn't mean "without intervention".
 Automatically in this case means that once a new WRITE to the bad logical block happens, the HDD "cpu" will remap it to a good physical block.

 Unfortunally this will only happen if the computer "asks" the HDD to do it!
-It won't do by itself, since the data in that bad block will be lost once you re-write it.
+It won't do by itself, since the data in that bad block will be lost once you re-write it. <br>
-In Linux, fsck will detect such bad blocks, and will attempt to re-write those blocks, triggering the HDD to fix the bad block.
+In Linux, fsck will detect such bad blocks, and will attempt to re-write those blocks, triggering the HDD to fix the bad block.<br>
 But from my experience, fsck sometimes misses a bunch of those bad blocks!

-That's when I decided to write this script.
+That's when I decided to write this script. <br>
-Basically, it uses the HDD own SMART system to check for bad sectors, and once it finds it, uses hdparm to write over then.
+Basically, it uses the HDD own SMART system to check for bad sectors, and once it finds it, uses hdparm to write over then. <br>
 I was able to bring some HDD back to life using this approach, when fsck wouldn't.

 just use it as: